quakelive-server-standards/quakelive-server-standards/README.md

 The section `volumes` is used to set the configuration.

-- `access.txt`: Set server moderators, administrator or ban people.
+- `access.txt` (optional): Set server moderators, administrator or ban people.
 There is one file for all servers.
 - `server.cfg`: This file is for general server configurations.
+- `mappool.txt` (optional): A list of maps and their game modes.
-- `workshop.txt`: Contains all workshop items your server uses.
+- `workshop.txt` (optional): Contains all workshop items your server uses.

 The next section tells you which files you should be chosing and how to adjust them.